TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

  **b.
 Cookies and Clear gifs**

 To better understand what you do while on our site, we use a browser feature known as a cookie.
 A cookie is a small data file that's stored by your Web browser on your computer or device.
 It's used to do things like see how you navigate our Web site, and remember you and your online purchases when you return.
-This helps us improve our site, provide better customer service, personalize your online experience, and personalize offers to you based on your unique tastes, location and/or purchase history.
+This helps us improve our site, provide better customer service, tailor your online experience, and tailor offers to you based on your unique tastes, location and/or purchase history.

-We also use clear-gifs (also known as a Web beacon or Web bug) on our Web site, mobile site, microsites, and BBW social media pages and in our emails.
+We also use clear-gifs (also known as a Web beacon, pixel tags or Web bug) on our Web site, mobile site, microsites, and BBW social media pages and in our emails.
 A clear gif is a nearly invisible pixel-sized graphic image on a Web page, Web-based document or e-mail message.
 It helps us do things like view the URL of the page on which the clear gif appears and the time our Web site or email in question is viewed.
 Clear gifs in e-mails help us confirm the receipt of, and response to, our emails, including those that you forward to friends and family. and they help deliver a more personalized online experience.

 Overall, these technologies may be used to help us see which of our interactive experiences online users like most: for example, by keeping track of the number of times a video, widget or other media is accessed or embedded on social networking sites. and on which social networking sites it is embedded, based on inquiries that are sent to our Web site.

 Cookies and clear gifs also allow us to associate your online navigational or transactional information with any personal information you provide or we otherwise collect (such as name, address, phone number, email address, and IP address).
-We'll associate this information only for our purposes: to deliver products and services to you. to improve our business. to transact business. and to market our products and services through a variety of media like email, mobile advertising, and direct mail.
+We'll associate this information to deliver products and services to you. to improve our business. to transact business. and to market our products and services to you on this and other Web sites and through a variety of media like email, mobile advertising, and direct mail.
 As an example, we may use cookies to keep track of what you put into your shopping bag.
 That can help us contact you if your online session is disrupted in mid-purchase, resulting in an abandoned cart.
 We can also use this technology to determine whether you'd be interested in participating in special events, given your preferences.
 The end-result is a more personalized experience that's tailored to your needs and tastes.

  **3. Information Others Observe or Collect through Technology**

-Third-party service providers help us analyze our visitors' site and purchase preferences, and other service providers may help us deliver ads to you about our products through banner ads when you visit other web sites (often referred to as "online network advertising").
-The following provides more information about these service providers and the choices you have with respect to their services.

- **a.
-Analysis**

-We contract with analytics companies to better understand your use of our Web sites, mobile sites, microsites, BBW social media pages and Web capabilities like embeddable widgets.
+We evaluate and select third-party service providers to help us analyze our visitors' site and purchase preferences..For example, we use analytics companies to better understand our customers' use of our Web sites, mobile sites, microsites, BBW social media pages and Web capabilities like embeddable widgets.
+We also use third parties so that we can evaluate and understand customers' purchases in order to provide tailored offers and information, based on unique preferences.
+This information also allows us to improve our sites, social media pages and Web capabilities.
 They accomplish this by using some or all of the technologies described in Information We Observe or Collect Through Technology.

- **b.
-Advertising**

-We contract with third-party advertising companies that, in turn, collect non-personally identifying information by placing cookies on your browser when you visit us at our Web site and we may also use these third-party advertising cookies on our mobile sites, microsites, and BBW social media pages.
-These companies may use information (not including your name, address, credit card information, e-mail address, or telephone number) about your visit to deliver our ads on this and other Web sites through their online advertising networks.
-These companies also provide this information to us which we, in turn, use to gauge how effective our ads are.
-If you'd like more information about how online network advertising works and what your choices are for the information that's collected via these third-party cookies, please see What Choices do you have Over how Your Information is Used?
+**HOW IS TECHNOLOGY USED TO SERVE OUR ADVERTISEMENTS ON OTHER WEB SITES AND WHAT CHOICES DO YOU HAVE?**

+We contract with third-party advertising companies to deliver tailored online display and banner advertising to you on other Web sites.
+To serve this advertising, these third party companies place, use, or rely on technology, such as cookies and clear gifs, as customers interact with us through our Web sites and interact with other Web sites.
+Once this information is gathered, it helps us select tailored ads for placement on these other Web sites, based upon a customer's shopping history and experience with us.
+These companies also provide information to us which we, in turn, use to gauge how effective our ads are.

+For information about opt out programs that these third party advertising companies participate in, and the effect of opting out, click the following: \[NAI Opt Out click here\] and \[DAA Opt Out - click here\] (you'll then leave this site for centrally managed online sites where you may specify your preferences under those programs).
+You can also click the preference icon that may appear on some of our advertising served through use of these technologies.
+You should also note that our systems may not recognize "Do Not Track" headers from some or all browsers.

 BACK TO TOP